daemon1981/mongoose-user-plugin/README.md

 ## Description

-Add common user fonctionnality to document
+Add common user fonctionnality to document for signin, login and more

+This provide to your user schema:
+ - signing up with an hash and salt password
+ - validate an account
+ - checking login
+ - add facebook user to the profile
+ - check password complexity
+ - process for reseting password

 ## Installation